Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of chord type.md

 chord(notes=[C5, D#5, G5, A#5, D#6, A#6, F5], interval=[0, 0, 0, 0, 0, 0, 0], start_time=0)
 ```

-## Re-quantize the chord type with note length and note interval according to the tempo change inside
+## Re-quantize the chord type with note duration and note interval according to the tempo change inside

 For example, now we have a chord type that holds a piece with some tempo types (tempo change types), i.e. different parts of a piece will have different tempos.
-If we want to unify the tempo of the whole piece, but still want to keep the different tempos of the previous parts, then we need to re-quantize the different tempos of each part in proportion to the tempo we want to unify If we want to unify the tempo of the whole piece, but still want to keep the different tempo of the previous parts, then we need to recalculate the note length and note spacing of each part in proportion to the different tempo of each part relative to the desired unified tempo.
-In some classical music MIDI files, there are many complex, frequent, fast and subtle tempo changes, and unifying the tempo of the whole piece can facilitate the music theory processing afterwards, because unifying the tempo is equivalent to recalculating the note lengths and note intervals of each part to the actual equivalent of the relatively unified tempo.
-The note lengths and note intervals of each tempo are recalculated to their actual equivalents, which facilitates algorithmic processing during the analysis of the music theory (since there is no need to consider the actual playing time changes due to tempo changes in each part)
+If we want to unify the tempo of the whole piece, but still want to keep the different tempos of the previous parts, then we need to re-quantize the different tempos of each part in proportion to the tempo we want to unify If we want to unify the tempo of the whole piece, but still want to keep the different tempo of the previous parts, then we need to recalculate the note duration and note interval of each part in proportion to the different tempo of each part relative to the desired unified tempo.
+In some classical music MIDI files, there are many complex, frequent, fast and subtle tempo changes, and unifying the tempo of the whole piece can facilitate the music theory processing afterwards, because unifying the tempo is equivalent to recalculating the note durations and note intervals of each part to the actual equivalent of the relatively unified tempo.
+The note durations and note intervals of each tempo are recalculated to their actual equivalents, which facilitates algorithmic processing during the analysis of the music theory (since there is no need to consider the actual playing time changes due to tempo changes in each part)

 ```python
 # Use the built-in function normalize_tempo to re-quantize notes according to the tempo change type stored in a chord type.